 Think of anything you buy.
 If you buy something of lower quality, that falls apart people do not want to continue to buy it or it does not function as it is supposed to well.
 I would rather buy and use something of quality.
 So it is with money.
-You want to hold and use money of quality.
-People today do not have a choice because of the government stronghold on money.
+You want to hold and use the money of quality.
+People today do not have a choice the government stronghold on the money supply.

 It is like under communism you had to buy your goods from the one state-owned store.
 In our society, it is all people know, so like under communism people have been economically conditioned to believe this is the reality.
 It took a generation in the post-communist countries to change their mentality.

 - The issue here is people do not have a choice in these most important commodity in the market.

 The Federal Reserve has a monopoly on money.
 With any monopoly, the price is generally distorted.
 Even if the monopoly is well-intentioned and benevolent.